Certificate Program Info

 Jordan Wright

-Jordan holds a Masters of Business Administration and Bachelor of Arts (French & Economics) from Memorial University, as well as a Masters Certificate in Project Management from York University Schulich Executive Education Centre and Project Management Institutes (PMI) Project Management Professional (PMP) designation.
-Jordan is a past-president of PMI NL Chapter and is a former National Vice-President of Canadian Parents for French.
+Jordan holds a Masters of Business Administration and Bachelor of Arts (French & Economics) from Memorial University, as well as a Masters Certificate in Project Management and Masters Certificate in Leadership from York University Schulich Executive Education Centre and Project Management Institute's (PMI) Project Management Professional (PMP) designation.
+Jordan previously held volunteer roles with the East Coast Trail Association and Horizon TNL, is a past-president of PMI NL Chapter and is a former National Vice-President of Canadian Parents for French.

-Lynn Best is a skilled, experienced facilitator who is passionate about supporting the achievement of organizational goals and employee development.
-Lynn holds a Masters Degree in Adult Education, two undergraduate degrees in Arts and Post-Secondary Education, and a Post-Graduate Certificate in Executive Coaching.
-Lynn also holds a number of certifications including Myers Briggs Personality Indicator, True Colors, and Coaching Out of the Box.
-Lynns talent is creating trusting, collaborative partnerships and learning environments directed at achieving results while infusing humour, challenge, and accountability.
+Lynn Ansara (Best) is a skilled, experienced facilitator who is passionate about supporting the achievement of organizational goals and employee development.
+Lynn holds a Master's Degree in Adult Education, two undergraduate degrees in Arts and Post-Secondary Education, and a Post-Graduate Certificate in Executive Coaching.
+Lynn also holds a number of certifications including Legacy Leadership(TM), Emotional Intelligence, Myers Briggs Personality Indicator, True Colors(TM), and Coaching Out of the Box(TM).
+Lynn uses a coach approach to teaching and learning.
+She creates trusting, collaborative partnerships and learning environments directed at achieving results while infusing humour, challenge, and accountability.

-She is currently the President of CreAction Consulting, facilitating workplace learning and employee development.
-Lynn has worked in a wide variety of industries supporting organizations and employees achieve their goals.
+Lynn is the President of CreAction Consulting, facilitating workplace learning and employee development.
+She has worked with a wide-variety of public, private and not-for-profit industries supporting organizations and employees in achieving their goals.

 Lynn Morrissey

-Lynn Morrissey has over 25 years' experience as a facilitator, consultant, and educator.
-She has taught academic courses in communications, organizational behaviour, and human resources, at the Faculty of Business Administration, Memorial University.
-She has received many awards for her contributions including the Deans Teaching Award, the Deans Service Award, the Deans Citizenship Award, the Presidents Award for Distinguished Teaching and most recently the Queen`s Diamond Jubilee Medal (2012).
+Lynn Morrissey has over 25 years' of experience as a facilitator, consultant, and educator.
+She has taught academic courses in communications, organizational behaviour, and human resources at the Faculty of Business Administration, Memorial University, in St. John's, NL.
+She has received many awards for her contributions including the Dean's Teaching Award, the Dean's Service Award, the Dean's Citizenship Award, the President's Award for Distinguished Teaching, and the Queen's Diamond Jubilee Medal.

-Lynn has a long-standing relationship with Gardiner Centre, instructing professional development seminars that focus on various fields of workplace communications and facilitation skills.
-Lynn's industry experience includes writing training and development strategies, developing training plans, leading performance development processes, conducting communications reviews, facilitating strategy sessions, and executive coaching.
+Lynn has a long-standing relationship with Gardiner Centre, instructing professional development seminars that focus on various fields of workplace culture and communications, and facilitation skills.
+Lynn consults in organizational effectiveness and human resource management and works regularly with organizations on a variety of strategic initiatives.
+Her experience includes leading performance review processes, writing harassment prevention strategies, conducting workplace culture reviews, facilitating strategy sessions, and executive coaching.

 Tom Cooper

-Prior to taking his position at Memorial University, Dr. Cooper was a senior manager in PwC's Performace Improvement Consulting practice in London, UK.
-He is an active facilitator with Gardiner Centre at Memorial, a business advisor, board member, and is a Certified Management Consultant.
+Prior to taking his position at Memorial University, Dr. Cooper was a senior manager in PwC's Performance Improvement Consulting practice in London, UK.
+He is an active facilitator with the Gardiner Centre at Memorial, a business consultant, company founder, board member, and is a Certified Management Consultant.

 Travor Brown

-Dr. Travor C. Brown is a Professor of Labour Relations and Human Resources with Memorial University and former President of ASAC (the Administrative Sciences Association of Canada).
+Dr. Travor C. Brown is the Dean of the Faculty of Business Administration at Memorial Univeristy.
+He is a Professor of Labour Relations and Human Resources and former President of ASAC (the Administrative Sciences Association of Canada).
 He has taught at Memorial University, the University of Toronto and the University of Ulster.
 Since joining Memorial University, he has also served as the Associate Dean (Research) and the Director of the Master of Employment Relations, MSc (Management) and PhD (Management) programs.
-Dr. Brown has also been appointed to the provincial roster of arbitrators.
+Dr. Brown has been appointed to the provincial roster of arbitrators.

 Dr. Brown has authored over 30 peer-reviewed journal articles, a textbook and over 70 conference presentations.
 He has also been the sole investigator on two national Social Sciences and Humanities Research Council of Canada (SSHRC) grants.
 Much of his research examines issues concerning goal setting and training effectiveness, with special focus on managment and leadership development.